-The Business Office will work with you to set up a plan for paying tuition over 1, 2 or 3 payments throughout each quarter.
+The Student Services Center will set up a plan with you for paying tuition over 1, 2, or 3 payments throughout each quarter.
 Students are expected to access their accounts via the student portal to check their balance.
-A long-term monthly payment agreement can be arranged for our partnership based and cohort programs.
+A long-term monthly payment agreement can be arranged for Partnership and Cohort programs.

-Unless a Payment Agreement has been signed with the Business Office, the total amount is due at the date of official registration.
+Unless a Payment Agreement has been signed by the Student Services Center, the total amount is due at the date of official registration.
 Interest on any account balance over 30 days accrues at 1% per month (12% annually).
-Late charges apply for missed payments.
+Late charges will apply for missed payments.
 Students are expected to keep on file any receipts of cash payments made.

-Any questions regarding your account statement may be directed to Student Services at 630-620-2111.
+Any questions regarding payment plans or your account may be directed to Josiah Black in the Student Services Center at 630-620-2111 or .